jinghuazhao/software-notes/AA.md

 ```
 Somehow the binary files following `-custom` option needs to be absolute path.

-The last line downloads and unpacks the LD reference data for EURopean population; other options include AFR, AMR, EAS, SAS.
+The last line downloads and unpacks the LD reference data for European (EUR) population; other options include AFR, AMR, EAS, SAS.

 ---